vaccovecrana/classpath-hell/README.md

 # classpathHell - Classpath Mayhem Detector

-Statically types implementation of [portingle/classpathHell](https://github.com/portingle/classpathHell)
+Statically typed implementation of [portingle/classpathHell](https://github.com/portingle/classpathHell)

 It's far too easy to end up with multiple copies of a class or resource on your classpath leading to runtime errors that, due to classpath ordering instability, might not show up until late in your release cycle,